$0 Australia Temporary Skill Shortage (TSS 482) Visa Guide — Quick-Start Checklist

 Keeping Employment and Immigration Records

-Sponsors must maintain employment records for two years after the work relationship ends, available for inspection on request.
+Sponsors must maintain employment records and make them available for inspection on request.

 No Recovery of Sponsorship Costs